Hari-prasaanth/Checklist/Secure Coding Practices/Secure Coding Practices.md

 <br><br>
 ## 12. File Management
+"File Management" is all about handling files securely within your application.
+This section includes practices like not passing user-supplied data directly to dynamic include functions, authenticating file uploads, validating file types, and avoiding saving files in the same web context as the application.
+The primary goal is to prevent malicious file uploads, limit access to files, and ensure that files are handled safely to avoid security vulnerabilities.
+Effective file management practices help maintain the integrity and security of your application's file system and protect it from potential threats.
 | No | Test Case | Scenario | Example |
 |---|---|---|---|
 | 12.1 | Do not pass user supplied data directly to any dynamic include function | Avoid directly passing user-supplied data to dynamic include functions to prevent code execution vulnerabilities. | Instead of using user input to dynamically include a file, use a predefined and validated list of files to include. |